glFusion/astore/README.md

   * Avoids Amazon request limits:
     * Items are retrieved from Amazon in bulk and cached.
     * A 1-second sleep() is induced if requests would be made too rapidly.
+    * Only requests up to 10 items at a time.

 ## Usage
 Amazon requires that affiliate links be placed only on sites that the associate controls.